curi0sity-sys/mattijs.id/README.md

     <ul>
       <li>+bunnyhopcdn all data + migration of current</li>
       <li>Redis cache for the MySQL database requests for 24 hours with a tekton script REST hook to clean the cache.
 Database MySQL hosted in a docker but rarely used. </li>
+      <li>Tekton script to have one command to update the entire infrastructure.
+With automatic rollback to the latest working version if it fails.</li>
     </ul>
   </li>
   <li>